Edward James Slattery: Bishop of Tulsa

-On November 11, 1993, Pope John Paul II appointed Slattery as the third bishop of the Diocese of Tulsa.
+On November 11, 1993, Pope John Paul II appointed Slattery as the third bishop of Tulsa.
 He was consecrated by John Paul II in Rome on January 6, 1994, with Archbishops Giovanni Re and Josip Uhac serving as co-consecrators, in St. Peter's Basilica in Rome.
 Slattery selected as his episcopal motto: "Tu Solus Sanctus", meaning, "You alone are the Holy One."

+Retirement and death

 Pope Francis accepted Slattery's letter of resignation as bishop of Tulsa on May 13, 2016, appointing Father David Konderla to succeed him.
+Slattery died in Bixby, Oklahoma, on September 13, 2024, at the age of 84.